skitsanos/fastapi-dynamic-routes/README.md

 # fastapi-dynamic-routes
-> Template repository for creating a new project powered by FastAPI
+> Template repository for creating a new project powered by FastAPI and `load_routes`

 ## ASGI vs WSGI